AzizjonTuraev/loan_classification/README.md

-# Predicting Housing Prices with Machine Learning
+# Predicting Personal Loan Approval with Machine Learning

 This is  a classification task where the goal is to classify the Universal banks ' personal loan offers is accepted by customers.